rpardela/TestScriptGenerator/README.md

 You can also use this generator to mock unit tests.

-Currently, only the "is" and "mocha" (with "chai") frameworks are supported.
+Currently, only the "jest" and "mocha" (with "chai") frameworks are supported.

 # <br> Prerequisites